 *This post may contain affiliate links.
 Please see my disclosure for more details!*

 I have obviously done what feels like a million cheesecake recipes, but who cares… cheesecake is the best.
-Anyway!
-As most of my recipes are realistically designed for whole cheesecakes and not mini ones (although, its very easy to make them this way!)
+Anyway… As most of my recipes are realistically designed for whole cheesecakes and not mini ones (although, it’s very easy to make them this way!)
 I decided that this recipe should be individual ones.

 Mini cheesecakes can be so fun and like I say, something all the family can get involved with too!
 Lemon is a perfect flavour for a cheesecake as its nice and light but also full of zesty flavour!
 The combination of cheesecake, lemon and then whipped cream – HEAVEN!

 If you are feeling you want something with a bit if chocolate involved, try my Mini Chocolate Orange Cheesecakes or my Mini Chocolate Chip Cheesecakes.
 May not be in jars like the lemon ones but still mini and still delicious.
+You can switch the flavour of cheesecake to a different citrus if you prefer, or even make a mixture – but thats entirely up to you.

 I always use a jumble of jars or glasses or whatever I have hiding in my cupboard – the beauty of something like this is that they look delicious either way.
 Obviously, my piping skills were a little messy, but that didn’t stop them being delicious.
-My mum gave me the best text review of “Hi Jane, Cheesecake was lush!
-My favourite so far… Luscious Lemon” which believe me is a TOP review!
-Always good to impress mummy – especially when I need a dogsitter!

 Print Pin Rate